-Normally, the job considered should be the first one involving 15 hours or more per week which lasted for at least 6 months, unless it was terminated by a period of unemployment or by another job.
+Normally, the job considered should be the first one which lasted for at least 6 months, unless it was terminated by a period of unemployment or by another job.

 For those MS using a 'rotational panel' as well as those MS using a 'pure panel' the variable PL190 will also be provided for EU-SILC cross-sectional component.